 Copying a reference is a "shallow" operation:

 it involves only copying the pointer itself, that is, pointers are

 Releasing a reference has no effect on the value it points to, but referencing of a temporary value will keep it alive during the scope of the reference itself.

 These also point to memory owned by some other value.
-A mutable reference type

 &mut type or

 &'a mut type.

 A mutable reference (that hasn't been borrowed) is the only way to access the value it points to, so is not

 Raw pointers are pointers without safety or liveness guarantees.

 Raw pointers are written as

 *const T or

 *const i32 means a raw pointer to a 32-bit integer.

 Copying or dropping a raw pointer has no effect on the lifecycle of any other value.

 Dereferencing a raw pointer is an

-unsafe operation, this can also be used to convert a raw pointer to a reference by reborrowing it (
+This can also be used to convert a raw pointer to a reference by reborrowing it (

-&mut *).
-Raw pointers are generally
+Raw pointers are generally discouraged in Rust code;

 they exist to support interoperability with foreign code, and writing performance-critical or low-level functions.